F3R0/CopytoRestPose/README.md

 IT REMOVES ALL 'COPY_TRANSFORMS' CONSTRAINTS ON THE TARGET ARMATURE.

-Target Armature must be in a collection named **"TargetArmature"** Select ONLY the Rig you want to change it's rest pose and run the script.
+Target Armature must be in a collection named **"TargetArmature"** Select ONLY the Rig you want to change it's rest pose and run the script or install it as an addon and call the operator named "CopyPose to RestPose"

 twitter: @ferotanman